MihaiMilitaru/Autovit-Crawler/README.md

 - run the crawler.py script to write the results in the output.txt file
 - run the generator.py script to save each result in a QR code for the link of the searched model
 - run app.py and view the results in a html page

+The crawler is designed to search in the first 10 pages of the website.